ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/run_through/_index.md

 ## `initialise()`

 - read the working *config.yaml* file
-- return a `handle` containing the working *config.yaml* contents, the object id for this file and the object id for the submission script file
+- return a `handle` containing the working *config.yaml* contents, the object id for this file, the object id for the submission script file, and the object id for any input data

 ## `read_link()`